odahu/odahu-trainer/README.md

 # 1. About

-This repository contains MLFlow integration toolchain for [Legion platform](https://github.com/legion-platform/legion).
+This repository contains MLFlow integration toolchain for [Odahu platform](https://github.com/odahu/odahu-flow).

 # 2. What does it do?